edisonpapers/lathrops-notes/1/README.md

 1 Tele(rap)hic communication Mars.
 100,000b hp steel wheel Penokee Range. dots dashes.
 3 yrs to reach alphabet.==**OK**=={description="Edison drew a line connecting his “OK” notations on items 1–4."}

-==X=={description="marginalia added by Lathrop"}.
 2 Space filled lines force.
 Sun magnet. break in surface of equatorial regions suns forms arc prominences■matter melted by excess temperature due to difference potential at breaks— max di difference Emf at equatorial regions.
-Tails comets repelled by magnet lines■Tail being an electric stress in the ether.==OK=={description="Edison drew a line connecting his “OK” notations on items 1–4."}
+Tails comets repelled by magnet lines Tail being an electric stress in the ether.==**OK**=={description="Edison drew a line connecting his “OK” notations on items 1–4."}

-3 Germs came on our Ether from rock entering our atmosphere at about same velocity= ==OK=={description="Edison drew a line connecting his “OK” notations on items 1–4."}
+3 Germs came on our Ether from rock entering our atmosphere at about same velocity= ==**OK**=={description="Edison drew a line connecting his “OK” notations on items 1–4."}

-==X=={description="marginalia added by Lathrop"}.
 4 6th sense.
 Terpenes periodic.
-What apparatus for utilizing this?> ==OK=={description="Edison drew a line connecting his “OK” notations on items 1–4."}
+What apparatus for utilizing this?> ==**OK**=={description="Edison drew a line connecting his “OK” notations on items 1–4."}

-==X=={description="marginalia added by Lathrop"}.
 5 Electric Locomotion in Cities Licensed wagons.

-==X=={description="marginalia added by Lathrop"}. ==6=={description="Edison drew a circle around the numbers 6, 7, and 8."} Increased speed steamships.
+==6=={description="Edison drew a circle around the numbers 6, 7, and 8."} Increased speed steamships.
 Electrolysis on surface reduce skin friction.
 Screw propeller done away with, frictionb to work done being too great.

-==7=={description="Edison drew a circle around the numbers 6, 7, and 8."} Direct thrust— Sailsb done away with wave motion used to condense air— ==OK=={description="Edison’s “OK” followed by vertical lines to indicate combination of items 6 and 7."}.
+==7=={description="Edison drew a circle around the numbers 6, 7, and 8."} Direct thrust— Sailsb done away with wave motion used to condense air— ==**OK**=={description="Edison’s “OK” followed by vertical lines to indicate combination of items 6 and 7."}.

-==X=={description="marginalia added by Lathrop"}. ==8=={description="Edison drew a circle to connect “8" to its text."} Ballon only for mail & passengers. poleing= Aluminium Engine.
+==8=={description="Edison drew a circle to connect “8" to its text."} Ballon only for mail & passengers. poleing= Aluminium Engine.
 6000 strokes shutter principle= Yachts, flotation sails— small mail carriers—

 9 going NS & EW— blown out line generate current to put them back in line magnetic Lines keeps straight. automatic aneroid barometer working Valve keeps continuous proper altitude.
-Caught by sails on Towers— ==OK=={description="Edison’s “OK” followed by vertical line to indicate combination of items 8 and 9."}
+Caught by sails on Towers— ==**OK**=={description="Edison’s “OK” followed by vertical line to indicate combination of items 8 and 9."}

-==X=={description="marginalia added by Lathrop"}.
 Pig iron made wrot iron puddled by whirling motion giving mechanicali & magnetically with Cobalt, large amount discovered— whirls each particle Carbon in Contact with the oxide iron—== Pig iron steel m=={description="Underlined by Lathrop."} made from steel by passing current thr pig iron by passing current eliminating Carbon as graphite more & more until requisite point reached. all iron ore purified before use & bricked by Coking Coal, & fluxes so small furnaces used.

 X ==What new force?=={description="Lathrop’s marginalia followed by vertical red line"}.
 Electric Signaling at seal, cloud flash—induction,—Cables using Thin Copper wire & signaling by new force.